mpadge/ghrx/README.md

 used for almost any conceivable purpose.
 The R package, [`precommit`](https://github.com/lorenzwalthert/precommit/) implements several hooks useful for R package development.
-The `ghrx` package has two hooks which ensure that,
+The `ghrx` package has four hooks which ensure that,

-1. Any commits which add `@ghrx` commands (other than `@ghrx note`) also reference the corresponding issues in commit messages;
+1. Any commits which add `@ghrx` commands also reference the corresponding issues in commit messages;
-2. Any commits which immediately follow `@ghrx open/comment/close` commands remove those commands from the code.
+2. Commits which include `@ghrx open/comment/close` commands must be followed by subsequent commits which remove those commands from the code.
+3.  git commit messages which close an issue
+    (`git commit -m "closes #<issue>@`) which was opened by `ghrx` must include a `@ghrx close` command;
+4. Commits to which a `"gtfx close` command was added must include a commit message which also closes the issue.

 ## `ghrx` reports